 Welcome to Chordate Zoology!
 This course will provide an introduction to the diversity, anatomy, ecology, and behaviour of chordate animals.
 The Biology 307 Laboratories will provide you with the opportunity to gain an appreciation for the relationship between form and function of chordates and will attempt to do so by taking a comparative approach.
-The lectures will complement this by providing ecological and evolutionary context of chordate adaptations.
+The lectures will complement this by providing the ecological and evolutionary context of chordate adaptations.
+The course combines classical comparative anatomy with modern quantitative approaches to studying vertebrate morphology.